PatrickBD/All_Game_Jam_Games/README.md

 ==Notes on the source code==
 If you are here that means you are going to look at my source code ( I feel violated >.< ).
 Keep in mind this was done in a 48 hour compo so some inefficent code, coder debt, and quite a bit of zombie code is in here to try and rush it in for the deadline.
 Sorry for any confusion.
 I'm usually cleaner.

+# Progress-Kingdom
+Automated kingdom building idle game using html/javascript

+Enjoy the perfect idle game.
+It does not even make you click pointless buttons to make you feel like you're accomplishing something.
+Just leave the page up and watch your kingdom grow!
+Game Currently takes around 3 hours to complete but the debug button is currently open for cheating.
+This game is a take on the new trend with idle "games".
+Idle games require the player to check in and colect coins or click on upgrade buttons or other pointless tasks.
+Why not just drop the pretense at this point and let the game play itself?
+Progress Kingdom does just that!

+# ALBI: The First Great AI Computer
+ALBI: The First Great AI Computer is an html/javascript game with original ascii art and word puzzles.
+It was made in less than 48 hours for the Ludum Dare competition.
+Working within the time limits, The game is not 100% complete by the dare deadline.
+This the Ludum Dare version and I'm keeping this as is, so it is only what I coded by the 48 hour deadline.
+If I finish the game, it will be in a different file.
+However, There is an ending and it is accessible if you can find it.
+The art and flavor is pretty well there too.